 Pesto, I don’t know anyone who doesn’t love this sauce.
 The fresh smell of basil is probably my second favorite herb.
-It is related to the peppermint, but is completely different and can be found used from Italy to Thailand.
+It is related to the peppermint, but is completely different and can be found used in cuisines from Italy to Thailand.
 To shake things up I made this Lemon Cashew Pesto.
 I thought you needed to try it.

 What I like most about it is it’s delicate, nuanced flavor when rough chopped and floated in soups, like my Lemon Basil Shrimp Soup, or that added flavor weapon when mixed into a dessert like my Blueberry, Strawberry, Goat Cheese and Basil Tart.

 For this recipe I decided to utilize some roasted cashews I had leftover from holiday baking and instead of the usual toasted pine nuts, I added the cashews to my Lemon Cashew Pesto for a fantastic twist on a simple, delicious pasta sauce.